(First Published in Wesleyan Life magazine, Fall 2006, Posted On The Wesleyan Church Web Site: 9/26/2006; See link in the upper right of blog)

-Pray the Prayer of a Sinner
+Step One: Pray the Prayer of a Sinner

 Step one is based on a foundational evangelical truth: We have all sinned and are in need of God’s continuing forgiveness and grace.
 For that reason, our Lord taught us to pray, “Forgive us our sins.”